mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 $ sudo umount -R /tmp/mnt
 ```

-If you used ZFS, you also have to remember to export the pool - otherwise, the system won't boot:
+If you used ZFS, you also have to remember to export the pool - otherwise, the pool will still be in use next boot, and the initrd scripts won't be able to import it:

 ```
 $ sudo zpool export extzfs
 ```

 This command may sometimes fail with an error message similar to `cannot export 'extzfs': pool is busy`.
 This is usually caused by a process still using the pool, such as a shell with its current directory set to a directory inside the pool.
-If this happens, the fastest way to fix it is to reboot the system, import the pool (without necessarily unlocking any dataset), and then immediately exporting it.
+If this happens, the fastest way to fix it is to reboot the system, import the pool (without necessarily unlocking any dataset), and then immediately export it.
 This will ensure that the pool is not in use and untie it from the current system's hostid.

 # 4. Booting the system